-(FUNDING SPECIAL): THINKING THAT THERE IS SUCH A THING AS A FREE LUNCH - WORK FOR EQUITY DEALS
+FUNDING SPECIAL: THINKING THAT THERE IS SUCH A THING AS A FREE LUNCH.
+WORK FOR EQUITY DEALS

-For companies that have yet to secure funding, using stock options to "pay" for initial software development may seem like an easy alternative.
-However, this approach comes with risks.
+For companies who have yet to find funding, using stock options to 'pay' for the initial software development seems like an easy alternative.
+But there are some risks associated with this approach.

 At Arcanys, we are very often asked to do development for equity, or to massively lower our rates because, well...
-They don't have a lot of funding to start with.
-That's a reality.
+They don't have a lot of funding to start with, that's a reality.
 Before they get to the first few-hundred-thousand-funding round, it's normal for these new companies to save as much cash as possible and make sure that the available financial resources are wisely spent.
 In this situation, however, you need to be careful in choosing the software development partner you are going to work with, and how you will structure the deal.

-Firstly, it is important to remember that everyone needs to earn money to survive (and for companies, to pay their staff).
-Software service providers working "for free" will rarely prioritize these jobs when paying customers come knocking at their door.
-This could significantly slow down the development process or lower the quality of the product as the outsourcing partner entrusts the project to junior developers.
-This practice is risky for entrepreneurs because it puts the project in a state of uncertainty, particularly in terms of time to market and perceived quality for the early adopters of the product
+For one, never forget that everyone must earn some money to eat (and for companies, pay their staff).
+Software services providers working 'for free' will rarely prioritize this job when paying customers come knocking at their door to get some work done.

+This could significantly slow down the development course, or lower the quality of your product as the outsourcing partner entrusts the project to junior developers.
+This practice is risky for entrepreneurs because it puts the project in a state of uncertainty, particularly in terms of time to market and perceived quality for the very important early adopters of the product.

-Through its tech resources investment program, Arcanys Ventures, our company partners with promising companies to fuel their software delivery teams in exchange for equity stakes.
-However, just as funding companies must be cautious when choosing a software development partner, we also do our due diligence.
-When both sides have been working together for a while and delivering on their respective promises, it may be time to consider work for equity deals if the opportunity makes sense for both parties.
-Even then, work for equity deals are always partial; funds still need to come in to cover some of the costs, as this is the only way to have sustainable "coowned" projects.
+Through its tech resources investment program Arcanys Ventures, our company does actually partner up with promising companies to fuel their software delivery teams in exchange for equity stakes.
+But just as these funding companies have to be cautious when choosing a software development partner, we also do our due diligence.
+When both sides have been working together for a while and both parties deliver on their respective promises, then it could be high time to get into a more serious relationship and talk about work for equity, if the opportunity makes sense for both parties.
+Even then, work for equity deals are always partial; funds still need to come in to cover some of the costs, as this is the only way to have sustainable "co-owned" projects.

 Ideally, before an investment occurs, both parties have to work together through a regular client-provider relationship.
 This would help the partners determine if there is an alignment in values and if the teams can collaborate efficiently.
-We call this "dating before getting married".
-This is what we did with Register Now (which ended up in a successful exit in 2021), ThinkItTwice, Payment Logic, or Medulla, among others.
+We call this dating before getting married.
+This is, for example, what we did with ThinkItTwice, Payment Logic, Register Now, or Medulla, among others.

-Bottomline: Any deal that seems too easy for any of the parties is usually not good, as there may be surprises down the road.
+Any deal that seems too easy for any of the parties is usually no good as there might be surprises hidden down the road.
 Having a software development outsourcing firm onboard is key to faster and cheaper product building, but this requires serious consideration.
 What the outsourcing partner provides goes way beyond cash investment; it's an incredible added value for the founding teams to work with technology experts with proven track records and experience.
 With the right outsourcing partner, startups and scaleups can accelerate their journey to success.